Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 Research findings have consistently shown the effectiveness of Jungian therapy in producing sustained improvements in clients' well-being and mental health.

-Studies comparing the effectiveness of Jungian therapy to other treatment modalities, such as cognitive-behavioral therapy (CBT) and medication, have demonstrated that Jungian therapy is equally as effective in alleviating target symptoms.
+Studies comparing the effectiveness of Jungian therapy to other treatment modalities, such as cognitive-behavioural therapy (CBT) and medication, have demonstrated that Jungian therapy is equally as effective in alleviating target symptoms.
 In fact, a meta-analysis conducted by the Journal of Analytical Psychology (2019) found that Jungian therapy resulted in significant and sustained improvements in various psychological domains, including mood, self-esteem, and interpersonal functioning.

 Moreover, Jungian therapy has shown to be cost-effective in the long run.
 While other treatment modalities may offer immediate relief, the depth-oriented approach of Jungian therapy aims to address the underlying causes of psychological distress, leading to sustained improvements and reduced reliance on interventions over time.